Heartbreaks are not a pleasant feeling and painful experience. A person can make wrong decisions in his or her lives and it’s unbearable.

 The Healing & Your Journey

 Having Desperation for any answers and self-blame.
-Physically, you always feel tired and it feels it’s hard to breathe.
+Physically, you always feel tired and it feels like it is hard to breathe.
 Sometimes, you start binge eating and you become unhealthy.
 Emotionally, it feels like someone grabbed your heart directly and kept pulling your heart out.
 Plus, they have fishhooks as fingernails.
-You end up crying a lot!
-Mentally: you feel lesser than human.
-You blame yourself for the situation, always saying toxic things to yourself, “What’s wrong with me?” even though there is nothing wrong with you.
+You cry a lot!
+Mentally: you feel lesser as a human.
+You blame yourself for the situation.
+Always giving yourself negative talk, “What’s wrong with me?” even though there is nothing wrong with you.

 Desperately holding on and Begging for the chance to happen.
 Holding on to that person will give you that hope.
-If they end up giving you a chance, then things would change.
-Hopefully, things would get better.
+Hoping, they give you a chance, then things would change.

 Hoping and denying to yourself.
 The constant denial of the situation and not accept it for what it is.
 Hoping that things will get better.